 After more than 30 years of serving my community in my private practice and through my ongoing research into the connection between oral health and physical health, I was able to see this skull in a different light.
-Closer examination revealed a severe abscess on an upper molar with severe bone loss, likely ending this woman’s life—a completely treatable and preventable condition.
+Closer examination revealed a severe abscess on an upper molar—a completely treatable condition—with severe bone loss, which likely ended this woman’s life.

 5 Steps to Improved Oral Health

 Bring comprehensive oral health to your practice and improve your ability to give your patients a longer, healthier life.
 You can start with 5 easy steps to help your patients avoid heart attack, stroke, diabetes and other conditions linked to oral inflammation.

 Integrate these 5 simple steps into your current processes right now:

 Step 1: Coordinate with physicians to test your patients.
 The Lp-PLA2 blood test is the only test that is FDA approved to help assess risk for both heart attack and stroke.
 Early detection and aggressive treatment can help prevent these cardiovascular events.